OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 process.Start();
 ```

+DO NOT: Assume that this mechanism will protect against malicious input designed to break out of one argument and then tamper with another argument to the process.
+This will still be possible.

 DO: Use allow-list validation on all user supplied input wherever possible.
 Input validation prevents improperly formed data from entering an information system.
 For more information please see the [Input Validation Cheat Sheet](Input_Validation_Cheat_Sheet.md).

 e.g Validating user input using [IPAddress.TryParse Method](https://docs.microsoft.com/en-us/dotnet/api/system.net.ipaddress.tryparse?view=netframework-4.8)